ibm-cloud-docs/schematics/about.md

 # About {{site.data.keyword.bplong_notm}}
 {: #about-schematics}

-Learn about what {{site.data.keyword.bpshort}} is, how the service works, and the key features and benefits that you can leverage to achieve Infrastructure as Code (IaC)
+Learn about what {{site.data.keyword.bpshort}} is, how the service works, and the key features and benefits of using the service.
 {: shortdesc}

 ## What is {{site.data.keyword.bpshort}}?